Civic and Community Engagement Minor

 Students must complete seven courses (28 units total) which include:

 - Core Course: Introduction to Civic and Community Engagement and Community Research (UNI STU 10).
-This course offering provides a foundation for understanding the role of public scholarship, civic engagement, and social action, and the relationship between service-learning and engaged citizenship.
+This course offers a foundation for understanding the role of public scholarship, civic engagement, and social action, and the relationship between service-learning and engaged citizenship.

-- 4 Unit Internship: Students choose an approved internship from internships, field studies, and practicums across a multitude of schools across campus, in addition to the UCDC & UCCS programs here at the Office Civic Engagement.
+- 4 Unit Internship: Students choose an approved internship from internships, field studies, and practicums across a multitude of schools across campus, including the UCDC & UCCS programs here at the Office Civic Engagement.

 - 3 to 5 Elective Courses: A multitude of upper-division options can be found on the list of approved electives.
 Choose based on your area of interest and track.